byjackpierce/Comprehensible-Input-AI-Demo/docs/demo-scenarios.md

 In facing the paradox, she found herself in a state of aporia, unsure how to proceed — every path seemed to contradict the last.

-User guess: “contradiction”
+User guess: "contradiction"
-🧠 LLM score: 8.5/10
-🧠 LLM feedback: “Closer — it’s not the contradiction itself, but the mental state caused by it.”
+🧠 AI feedback: "Incorrect.
+Try again with the next sentence."

 ⸻